UQatKIT/MDEforM/README.md

-Check the [documentation](https://uqatkit.github.io/MDEforM/) for the usage of the module and its functionality.
+Check the [documentation](https://uqatkit.github.io/MDEforM/) for the usage of the package and its functionality.